Sales Associate 1320 - MyNorth.com

 About Sales Associate 1320

-Sherwin-Williams is the largest paints and coatings company in the world.
-With $15.8 billion in sales, more than 4,100 stores, and 140 manufacturing and distribution centers worldwide.
-Our 60,000 employees across the globe are diverse, innovative and passionate.
+Sherwin-Williams is the largest coatings company in North America, and the third largest in the world.
+With $11 billion in sales, 4,000+ stores, and 90+ manufacturing and technical centers, we proudly serve customers in over 120 countries.
+Our 45,000+ employees across the globe are diverse, innovative and passionate.
 With a variety of rewarding and challenging opportunities, Sherwin-Williams is a great place to launch and grow a career.
 Find yours and join us today.

 This position is responsible for supporting the sales efforts at a Sherwin-Williams paint store, servicing wholesale and retail customers.
 It will assist customers in person and over the phone by determining needs and presenting appropriate products and services.
 This involves ensuring that sales transactions are completed accurately, maintaining accurate work order files and formulas, pulling appropriate products from the sales floor or warehouse, and tinting and mixing them to customer specifications.
 This position will also stock shelves and set up displays, clean store equipment, and load and unload trucks.
 It may also assist in making deliveries if necessary.